 We exist to offer an overnight Christian camp experience at "the safest place on the planet, besides your home", in order to...

-Help the generations see God and know His inspiring love, so that we can...
+Help the generations see God and know His inspiring love through Jesus, so that we can...

 Be the go-to camp within 300 miles (482 km) of any person on the globe as we follow the Spirit's lead, in a way that...

-Creates the "my-second-home" camp culture emanating from our core values:
+Creates the "my-second-home" camp culture emanating from our Core Values ( the How):

 Everyone (parents, volunteers, counselors, and campers) has to feel mentally, physically, and emotionally safe in order for the spiritual self to be realized.
 Set an environment of respect; deal with bullies of all kinds, and create a culture of love.
 (Imagine an atmosphere where last names weren’t important; thus you were known for who you are and not all the ties to your parents, brother, sister, money, position, etc.) Thus our motto: “The Safest Place on the Planet, Besides Your Home.”